Why Your Engineering Team Isn't a Revenue Engine (Yet)

 What to do:

 This is also where AI starts to earn its keep.
 Not as a chatbot bolted to the side of your product, but as an engine that personalizes the activation path.
-Adaptive onboarding that adjusts to what a user actually does in their first session.
+Adaptive onboarding that adjusts based on what a user actually does in their first session.
 AI-driven nudges based on usage patterns, not calendar-based drip campaigns.
 The user never sees "AI."
-They see a product that just... works for them faster than they expected.
+They see a product that works for them faster than they expected.

 The Monday morning move: Find your activation rate.
 Not "signups."
 Active users who hit your value threshold within 30 days divided by total new accounts.
 If you don't know this number, that's the first fix.